DMU-XMU/SAR/README.md

 ./run.sh --agent curl --auxiliary sar --env carla.highway.map04
 ```

-# You can attacha tensorboard to monitor training by running:
+# You can attach a tensorboard to monitor training by running:
 ```
 tensorboard --logdir ./
 ```